 How the Praxis® Tests are Scored

-On most Praxis® tests, each multiple-choice question answered correctly is worth one raw point; your total raw score is the number of questions answered correctly on the full test.
-Multiple-choice questions are scored by computer.
+On most Praxis® tests, each selected-response question answered correctly is worth one raw point; your total raw score is the number of questions answered correctly on the full test.
+Selected-response questions are scored by computer.
 Your total raw score is then converted to a scaled score that adjusts for the difficulty of that particular edition of the test.

 Constructed-response questions are scored by two or more professional educators practicing in the appropriate content area.
 These individuals are carefully trained and supervised to assure they apply ETS scoring methods in a fair and accurate manner.
 Additional statistical checks are made to account for differences in difficulty across editions of a test.